SAP-samples/abap-cheat-sheets/22_Misc_ABAP_Classes.md

             "snippet (indicated by the triple ```) is deleted.
-            "The replacements with dummy content in the loop are only done so that "the POST request further down can work with the provided content "(i.e. avoiding issues characters such as "; they are inserted later again).
+            "The replacements with dummy content in the loop are only done so that "the POST request further down can work with the provided content "(i.e. avoiding issues with characters such as "; they are inserted later again).
             LOOP AT snippets REFERENCE INTO DATA(line).
               DATA(tabix) = sy-tabix.
               FIND PCRE '^\s*```' IN line->*.